Competitive advantages are the strengths and opportunities that you have over your competition.

 Other than that, there are a few different perceptions to look at your competitive advantage:

-Sustainable competitive advantages are company assets, attributes, or abilities that are difficult to duplicate or exceed; and provide a superior or favorable long-term position over competitors.
+Sustainable competitive advantages are company assets, attributes, or abilities that are difficult to duplicate or exceed; and provide a superior or favourable long-term position over competitors.

 In this case, you have an advantage that your competition can not easily catch up with.
 It can include having new features to your service/products, initiating new marketing and sales strategies, or introducing new technology.
 This advantage is simply intuitive.
 It is so much like a race- Looking at the current situation, the industry knows what is the next step.
 But whoever implements it first has an advantage.